 Ships, Boats Spare Parts & Components Trading License in Dubai: Cost and Requirements

 Dubai handles more than 14 million TEUs of cargo annually through its ports, and its maritime sector contributes significantly to the broader UAE economy.
 Behind every vessel calling at Jebel Ali, Port Rashid, or the dozens of anchorages across UAE waters lies a constant demand for spare parts, components, and marine equipment.
-For traders looking to serve this demand, obtaining a Ships, Boats Spare Parts & Components Trading Licence at Dubai South Business Hub Free Zone is one of the most direct routes into this lucrative market.
+For traders looking to serve this demand, obtaining a Ships, Boats Spare Parts & Components Trading License at Dubai South Business Hub Free Zone is one of the most direct routes into this lucrative market.

-This guide covers everything you need to know about Activity Code 4763.95, including what the licence covers, who it suits, setup costs, compliance requirements, and why Dubai remains the region's foremost hub for maritime trade.
+This guide covers everything you need to know about Activity Code 4763.95, including what the license covers, who it suits, setup costs, compliance requirements, and why Dubai remains the region's foremost hub for maritime trade.

-What the Licence Covers
+What the License Covers

-The Ships, Boats Spare Parts & Components Trading Licence falls under the Trading category and is classified under Activity Code 4763.95.
+The Ships, Boats Spare Parts & Components Trading License falls under the Trading category and is classified under Activity Code 4763.95.
 It permits the holder to buy, sell, import, export, and re-export spare parts and components used in the maintenance, repair, and operation of ships and boats.

 Permitted goods typically include: